§ Verifiable Trust v4 Specification

 - UserAgent.

-§ [ECS-TR] Essential Credential Schemas Trust Registry
+§ [ECS-EC] Essential Credential Schemas Ecosystem

 To verify that a CredentialSchema entry in a VPR is an Essential Credential Schema, a verifier MUST: